imohag9/POMLSDK.jl/docs/src/index.md

 ```@meta
-CurrentModule = POMLSDK
+CurrentModule = PomlSDK
 ```

-# POMLSDK.jl
+# PomlSDK.jl

-**POMLSDK.jl** is a Julia package for creating structured prompts for Large Language Models (LLMs) using the [Prompt Orchestration Markup Language (POML)](https://microsoft.github.io/poml/latest/) standard developed by Microsoft.
+**PomlSDK.jl** is a Julia package for creating structured prompts for Large Language Models (LLMs) using the [Prompt Orchestration Markup Language (POML)](https://microsoft.github.io/poml/latest/) standard developed by Microsoft.

 ## Overview

-POMLSDK provides a programmatic API to build complex, hierarchical prompt structures with metadata, examples, and multi-modal content.
+PomlSDK provides a programmatic API to build complex, hierarchical prompt structures with metadata, examples, and multi-modal content.
 It allows you to move beyond simple string-based prompts to a structured representation that can be serialized into the POML XML format.

 ### Key Features